adambsokol/purple_haze/docs/component_specification.md

 ## Interactions

 ##### 1. User can select which socioeconomic metric they would like to use.
 This metric will then be regressed against Purple Air sensors and air quality data by census tract and displayed with appropriate plots.
+This requires interaction between our data analysis component (#2) and our visualization component (#3).

 ##### 2. The user can hover over a map of Seattle and select data from a single census tract.
 This selection will then display socioeconomic data, quantity of Purple Air sensors, and air quality data for that census tract.
+This requires interactions between all three components.

 ## Preliminary Plan
- - Determine visualization engine
+ 1. Configure our continuous integration setup.
+ 2. Determine visualization engine.
+As of now, we are still uncertain about how we will present our interactive maps and whether these maps will be embedded in a Jupyter notebook or some other format.
+ 3. Determine statistical relationships to be visualized.
+ 4. Implement thorough testing using unittest.